 Adobe Portfolio looks great.
 But there are not many templates to choose from and they’re not very customizable.
 The templates within Adobe Portfolio don’t give you access to CSS for example.

-You can change the colours and fonts of the Adobe Portfolio theme but your options are very limited.
+You can change the colors and fonts of the Adobe Portfolio theme but your options are very limited.

 If you have a design in mind that you want or need, you might want to look at other platforms or build your own portfolio website from scratch.